CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 ## Introduction
 The objective of this assignment was to implement Stream Compaction.
 Stream compaction involves three main processes:
 * Boolean Mapping: Given an input array of data `idata`, this data must first be mapped to a boolean array `dev_bool`.
 This boolean array evaluates whether that input data at each index is desireable.
 If so, the data will be kept during Scatter.
 If not, the data will be removed during Scatter.
-* Scan: Given an input boolean array `dev_bool`, scan will output a commulative sum of array values.
+* Scan: Given an input boolean array `dev_bool`, scan will output a prefix sum of array values.
 This output array `dev_dataPadded` should match the format of an exclusive scan.
 This output array contains the indices of where desirable values in the original input data will be stored during Scatter.

 <p align="center">
   <img src="img/ss0.PNG" alt="drawing" width="500" />